hollobit/ML_evaluation_metrics/README.md

-# Landscape of ML evaluation metrics
+# Landscape of ML/DL evaluation metrics

 The purpose of this repository is to provide a curated list of state-of-the-art works in the field of ML/DL evaluation metrics.